agrbin/streamer/README.md

 **Live example at <http://agrbin.github.io/streamer/>**

-Open this page from more than one device including at least one device with browser that can use your microphone.
+Open this page from more than one device including at least one device with browser that can use your microphone. [check mic here](http://agrbin.github.io/streamer/spectogram.html).
 Turn the speakers on.
 What should happen is this:

 - for a minute or so you should be able to hear high-freq beeps, these are